National Fraternal Order of Police: Political advocacy

 In 2008, the president of the Fraternal Order of Police Lodge No. 53, Eddison Ricketts, wrote Broward County Sheriff Scott Israel that the union supported him.

 On September 16, 2016, the FOP endorsed Republican Party candidate Donald Trump for U.S. president.
 This endorsement was opposed by Blacks in Law Enforcement of America for not reflecting the will of the membership.
 It endorsed Trump again on September 4, 2020.

 During the COVID-19 pandemic, the FOP vehemently opposed vaccine requirements for police.
 COVID-19 was the top killer of police officers in 2020 and 2021.

+On September 6, 2024, The FOP officially endorsed Donald Trump's 2024 presidential campaign.
+This marks the third time the police union has backed Trump.
+One of President Trump's first decisions when he returned to office was to grant blanket clemency to more than 1,500 people convicted for their role in the January 6 attack on the U.S. Capitol.
+The FOP criticized the move, saying it "sends a dangerous message."

 Boycotts

 The National Fraternal Order of Police has called for boycotts of various individuals and organizations throughout its history.
 In August 1999, the Fraternal Order of Police called for a boycott against all individuals and organizations that support Mumia Abu-Jamal, a journalist who was convicted of killing a Philadelphia police officer in 1981.
 FOP also called for a boycott of the Beastie Boys and Rage Against the Machine for their support of Abu-Jamal.
 In August 2007, FOP called for a boycott of eBay for selling police equipment.
 In 2015, the Fraternal Order of Police called for a boycott of Quentin Tarantino's films following his comments against police brutality at a protest in New York.
 The boycott of Tarantino was joined by the Border Patrol, as well as police unions in California, Philadelphia, New York, and New Jersey.
 After athletic company Nike aired an ad featuring former NFL player Colin Kaepernick in 2018, FOP condemned it and called it an insult.
 Fraternal Order of Police president Chuck Canterbury said Kaepernick's views were "uninformed and inflammatory" but declined to call for a boycott, saying that "in our experience, boycotts and similar exercises do not succeed and often serve only to enrich the company."
 Aside from the national organization, many local police unions have separately called for boycotts.